-Elective Course Period Offerings: Blocked; 1 Term; 1 Credit OR Period; 1 Semester; 1 Credit
+Period Offerings: Blocked; 1 Term; 1 Credit OR Period; 1 Semester; 1 Credit

 This entrepreneurship venture will involve developing items to be ordered primarily by elementary school children's parents.
 Items will likely be used as birthday or classroom treats.
-Students will research, prepare/test food product, survey students through sampling, daily food preparation of product, cost product and market items through this class.
-Students will work closely with Mrs. Aanonson.
-Students will be in class with Mrs. Aanonson for one half of the block at the beginning of their first term.
+Students will research, prepare/test food products, survey students through sampling, daily food preparation of product, cost product and market items through this class.
+Students will work closely with Mrs. Moon.
+Students will be in class with Mrs. Moon for one half of the block at the beginning of their first term.